Tape-Dispenser/CleanURCL-Toolset/preprocessor.md

 {A@hu}
 ```

-If used on registers, transpiler will throw an error.
+If used on registers, preprocessor will throw an error.

 #### Halves